English Poor Laws: Old Poor Law

-The Poor Relief Act 1601 is sometimes referred to as the "43rd Elizabeth" as it was passed in the 43rd year of the reign of Elizabeth I of England (pictured).
+The Poor Relief Act 1601 is sometimes referred to as the "43rd Elizabeth" as it was passed in the 43rd year of the reign of Elizabeth I (pictured).

 In 1597, a session of Parliament was called to deal with the issues of increased poverty and vagrancy, among other things.
 This session culminated in the passage of several Acts referred to as the "Poor Laws of 1598".
 Among them were the Poor Relief Act 1597 and the Vagabonds Act 1597.
 These laws were further refined and formalized by the next session of Parliament, primarily in the Poor Relief Act 1601.
 Together, these Acts of 1598 and 1601 came to be known as "The Elizabethan Poor Laws."

 The more immediate origins of the Elizabethan Poor Law system were deteriorating economic circumstances in sixteenth-century England.
 Historian George Boyer has stated that England suffered rapid inflation at this time caused by population growth, the debasement of coinage and the inflow of American silver.
 Poor harvests in the period between 1595 and 1598 caused the numbers in poverty to increase, while charitable giving had decreased after the dissolution of the monasteries and religious guilds.

 The Poor Relief Act 1601 created a system administered at parish level, paid for by levying local rates on rate payers.
 Relief for those too ill or old to work, the 'impotent poor', was in the form of a payment or items of food ('the parish loaf') or clothing also known as outdoor relief.
 Some aged people might be accommodated in parish alms houses, though these were usually private charitable institutions.
 Meanwhile, able-bodied beggars who had refused work were often placed in Houses of Correction or even subjected to beatings to mend their attitudes.
 Provision for the many able-bodied poor in the workhouse was relatively unusual, and most workhouses developed later.
 The 1601 Law made parents and children responsible for each other, so elderly parents would live with their children.

 The Old Poor Law was a parish-based system; there were around 15,000 such parishes based upon the area around a parish church.
 The system allowed for despotic behaviour from the overseers of the poor, but as they would know their paupers, they were considered able to differentiate between the deserving and undeserving poor, making the system both more humane and initially more efficient.
 The population was then small enough for everyone to know everyone else's circumstances, so the idle poor would be unable to claim on the parishes' poor rate.
 The system provided social stability yet by 1750 needed to be adapted to cope with population increases, greater mobility and regional price variations.